|

 installed by the City of Lake Elsinore.
 The signs were

-erected recently on Interstate 15 at the northbound and southbound
+erected recently on Interstate 15 at the northbound and

-downtown district |
+City's nostalgic downtown district

 |